davidpgausai-svg/LeaderOS/replit.md

 The backend is an Express.js REST API with TypeScript, featuring an abstracted storage interface, Zod for schema validation, and centralized error handling.

 ### Data Storage
-SQLite with `better-sqlite3` is used for lightweight, file-based data storage, with automatic table creation on startup.
+PostgreSQL (via Replit's built-in Neon-backed database) is used for persistent data storage across deployments.
+The database is managed through Drizzle ORM with schema defined in `shared/schema.ts`.

 ### Deployment
 The application supports Docker and DigitalOcean App Platform deployment, utilizing environment variables for configuration (`JWT_SECRET`, `INITIAL_REGISTRATION_TOKEN`, `DATA_DIR`, `NODE_ENV`).